LucasJMO/E6Plus/prestige_classes/Archmage.md

 ## 3rd Level High Arcana

 **Arcane Blast**(Su): You may expend a spell to fire a ray of force dealing 1d6 per class level + 1d6 per level of spell expended.
-This ray has a range of 10 feet per class level, requires a standard action to fire and a ranged touch attack to hit.
+This ray has a range of 10 feet per level, requires a standard action to fire and a ranged touch attack to hit.

 **Quickened Arcane Blast**(Su): The arcane blast ability requires a swift action to use instead of a standard action.

-## Variable High Arcana
+## Variable Level High Arcana

 **Enhanced Knowledge**(Ex): You learn a number of new spells with levels totalling to the level of the lost spell slot + 1.
 Treat 0th level spells as 1/2.